 The History of Juneteenth

-There is another holiday known as Juneteenth that marks the political freedom and justice for all people.
-Juneteenth is the oldest known holiday in the US celebrating the abolition of slavery and calls for the life, liberty, and the pursuit of happiness for all individuals.
-The holiday is observed in 46 states and the District of Columbia.
+In the United States, there is a separate holiday, known as Juneteenth, that marks a significant and pivotal moment in American history.
+This holiday celebrates political freedom and justice for all people, regardless of race, ethnicity, or heritage.
+Juneteenth is the oldest known holiday in the US celebrating the abolition of slavery and calls for life, liberty, and the pursuit of happiness for all individuals.
+Today, Juneteenth is recognized as a Federal holiday, with 49 states and the District of Columbia observing this historic date.

 How TTL Honors Juneteenth